Obasanjo least worthy of ex-leaders – Soyinka

 The Professor of Literature and a critic said contrary to claims by some people he has “nothing personal against late Sanni Abacha” former Military Head of State.

-Soyinka was responding to a questioner who wanted to know why the Nobel Laureate always displays open hatred for Abacha
+Soyinka was responding to a questioner who wanted to know why the Nobel Laureate always displays open hatred for Abacha.

 “You say I don’t leave Abacha alone even after death, it is not true.